primatejs/primate/docs/guide/routing.md

 ### body

-The request's body, if relevant.
-For requests that have no body (such as GET requests), it defaults to `null`.
+The request body.
+For requests that have no body (such as GET requests) it defaults to `null`.

 ```js caption=routes/your-name.js
 export default() {